 “Remember that a person’s name is, to that person, the sweetest and most important sound in any language.”

 Keep that quote in mind as you attempt to create engaged customers.
 Your customers don’t want to be an order number.
 Just the opposite, in fact.
 They want to be an individual with a name and a place of importance in the eyes of your business.

-By using their name in a one-to-one marketing approach, you're improving their overall customer experience and increasing brand loyalty.
-You can personalize your direct mail, emails, custom content (like PURLs, video messages, etc.), live chat, and more.
+By using their name in a one-to-one marketing approach, you’re improving their overall customer experience and increasing brand loyalty.
+Today’s direct mail companies allow you to personalize mail campaigns.
+You can also personalize, emails, custom content (like PURLs, video messages, etc.), live chat, and more.
 Just be sure your communication with them is consistent across all your channels.
 Whatever happens in-store should also reflect on all the other forms of correspondence with a customer.

 9. Listen to Your Customers

 When your customers speak, listen.
 The information they provide via telephone, email, social media, etc. can go a long way toward making them happy in the future.

 If a customer hasn’t already voiced their opinion, surveys are a great way to find out what they’re thinking.
 You can try in-person, telephone, and mail surveys.
 But an online survey is the simplest and most inexpensive way to gather information, including customer opinions and preferences.

 If a customer complains, don’t dismiss them as a problem you’d rather not deal with.
 Rather, address their concerns and attempt to turn their bad experience into a positive one.

 Bill Gates once said:

 “Your most unhappy customers are your greatest source of learning.”